How to Tell If It's Time for a New Toilet

 What's going on: Constant running or spontaneous refills typically indicate a worn or damaged flapper or an improperly adjusted float.
 What to look for: Flappers are simple and inexpensive to replace as well as easy to diagnose with a simple dye test.
 If the flapper doesn't leak, make sure the water level is not too high and running into the overflow pipe by adjusting the float.
 Cracks or leaks in old floats in need of replacement may also cause this issue.
 Be certain to address leak issues quickly to avoid having a heart attack upon receipt of your next utility bill.

 Poor Flush (or the Dreaded No Flush)

-What's going on: Low water levels, clogged siphon jet or ring holes, worn out parts, or a clogged bowl or sewer lines could all prevent your toilet from flushing properly.
-What to look for: Take a peek in your tank and see if it is filling to proper levels (one inch from the top of the overflow tube) or needs a fill valve adjustment.
-You can do this with the help of a screwdriver on valve style mechanisms or by adjusting the clip on float-style mechanisms.
-If this isn't the case, grab a wire coat hanger, being careful not to scratch the bowl, and try loosening debris in the holes or jet with the help of a small mirror.
+What's going on: Low water levels, clogged siphon jet or ring holes, worn-out parts, or a clogged bowl or sewer lines could all prevent your toilet from flushing properly.
+What to look for: Take a peek at your tank and see if it is filling to proper levels (one inch from the top of the overflow tube) or needs a fill valve adjustment.
+You can do this with the help of a screwdriver on valve-style mechanisms or by adjusting the clip on float-style mechanisms.
+If this isn't the case, grab a wire coat hanger, be careful not to scratch the bowl, and try loosening debris in the holes or jet with the help of a small mirror.

 Hissing or Trickling Sounds in the Tank